 In this article:

-Symptoms usually get worse after a meal and may get better after a bowel movement.
+The symptoms of IBS usually get worse after a meal and may get better after a bowel movement.
 They tend to last a few minutes or until a few hours.

 If all aspects of IBS are evaluated and managed, symptoms of IBS can be completely controlled and even become nonexistent.